 Much of the Patriots` success should be attributed to Brady`s football skills and composure.
 Despite past controversies, both alleged (Deflate-gate) and confirmed (Spygate), they had minimal impact on the Patriots’ success.
 (Worth mentioning is that the 2015 AFC championship 45-7 win was not achieved due to underinflated footballs).
 Thus, these incidents should not taint Brady`s legacy, especially as he won three titles before those scandals and led his team in 2017 to the biggest comeback in the Super Bowl history after — not to mention competing again in the 2019 Super Bowl.

 Here is a tweet by a guy who knows a thing or two about winning titles (notice the #muse tag):

 He shows legendary resilience

 Brady`s 2016-17 season has all the drama of a great story.
 During his four-game suspension in the beginning of the season, he still practiced the same schedule as his teammates.
-He entered last season as a 39-year-old, knowing it might be his last chance to win his fifth ring.
+He entered that season as a 39-year-old, knowing it might be his last chance to win his fifth ring.
 Above all stands his mother`s illness.
 She was diagnosed with cancer and Brady traveled as often as possible to visit her.
 The first game she attended in the 2016-17 season was Super Bowl 51.
 During that game, he crafted the biggest comeback in the history of the Super Bowls and won the MVP title.
 It`s a dramatic story to be told, and his resilience is what legends are made of.
-One year later, despite being 40 years old and losing Super Bowl 52, his resilience is still rock strong, as he looks ahead to next year’s season.
+In 2018, despite being 40 years old and losing Super Bowl 52, his resilience was still rock strong, as proven by his ability to take his team to Super Bowl 53.
 Tom Brady is, indeed, a football legend.

 3 reasons why Brady is great but not the best